timothy-spencer/gcp-appengine-template/README.md

 GCP App Engine template
 =======================
-This repository contains a sample application and supporting configuration files for Google App Engine Standard to be tested and evaluated.
+This repository contains a sample application and supporting configuration files for Google App Engine to be tested and evaluated.

 Terraform
 =========
-Terraform orchestrates the project setup, creating databases, source repo, storage and kms.
+Terraform orchestrates the project setup, creating databases, storage, secrets, etc.

 Circle CI
 =========